reisdev/conure-bot/README.md

 !log: console.log the msg
 !rs or !restart: Restart the bot service
-!rollback: Delete all the commands call and bot messages
+!rollback: Delete all the commands call and bot messages !vol or !vol <integer 0-10> : Set the song volume
 ```